muse-sequencer/muse/src/share/scripts/README.txt

 - DoNothing, just reads the input file, loops through the lines and outputs them again.
-- DoubleSpeed, reads all notes and outputs them with all ticks divided in half.
+- SpeedDouble, reads all notes and outputs them with all ticks divided in half.
 - RemoveShortEvents, a script with a GUI in PyQt which removes events shorter then the set note length